surniaulula/wpsso/README.md

 <li><a href="https://wpsso.com/codex/plugins/wpsso/faq/doesnt-an-seo-plugin-cover-that/">Doesn't an SEO plugin cover that?</a></li>
 <li><a href="https://wpsso.com/codex/plugins/wpsso/faq/how-can-i-exclude-ignore-certain-parts-of-the-content-text/">How can I exclude / ignore certain parts of the content text?</a></li>
 <li><a href="https://wpsso.com/codex/plugins/wpsso/faq/how-can-i-fix-a-err_too_many_redirects-error/">How can I fix a ERR_TOO_MANY_REDIRECTS error?</a></li>
+<li><a href="https://wpsso.com/codex/plugins/wpsso/faq/how-can-i-fix-a-php-fatal-out-of-memory-error/">How can I fix a PHP fatal "out of memory" error?</a></li>
 <li><a href="https://wpsso.com/codex/plugins/wpsso/faq/how-can-i-fix-an-http-error-when-uploading-images/">How can I fix an "HTTP error" when uploading images?</a></li>
 <li><a href="https://wpsso.com/codex/plugins/wpsso/faq/how-can-i-have-smaller-dimensions-for-the-default-image/">How can I have smaller dimensions for the default image?</a></li>
 <li><a href="https://wpsso.com/codex/plugins/wpsso/faq/how-can-i-see-what-the-facebook-crawler-sees/">How can I see what the Facebook crawler sees?</a></li>